-Most of the English-language studies assessed women between 6 and 12 weeks postpartum, although one assessed women at any point during pregnancy or up to 6 months postpartum.118 Assessments took place in OBGYN or other primary care clinics^{69,100,108,115} or as part of a home-visit program for new mothers.^{99,117,118} Almost of the studies of EPDS translations were conducted in the context of primary care settings (including OB-GYN).
-While most of these also focused on the early post-partum period, three targeted pregnant women.^{107,111,120}
+Assessments took place in obstetrics/gynecology or other primary care clinics, ^{69,101,109,116,125,126, 129,130} in pediatrics, 128 or as part of a home-visit program for new mothers. ^{100,118,119} Almost all of the studies of EPDS translations were conducted in the context of primary care settings (including obstetrics/gynecology).

-The majority of studies focused on postpartum women (Table 10).
-The average age in most studies of the English-language EPDS was mid-20s.
-Except for one trial limited to African-American women, racial and ethnic minority populations were either not well represented (30% or less) or a race/ethnicity breakdown was not reported.118 This single study that only included African-American women enrolled in a home visitation program in a low-income urban community was the only study of the English-language EPDS that included pregnant as well as postpartum women.
-Only three English-version studies reported on depression history in their sample, with 15 to 30 percent of women in these studies identified as having a previous history of depression.^{69,99,108} A history of other mental health or medical conditions were sparsely reported.
-In studies of EPDS translations, average ages were generally around 30 and racial/ethnic background was rarely reported.
+Most of the English-language studies assessed women between 4 and 12 weeks postpartum, although one EPDS125 study and two PHQ^{128,130} studies assessed pregnant women and one EPDS study assessed women at any point during pregnancy or up to 6 months postpartum119 (Table 10).
+Similarly, most of the non-English EPDS studies also focused on the early postpartum period, but four targeted pregnant women.
+108,112,121,127 The average age in most studies of the English-language EPDS was mid-20s, and late-20s in the PHQ studies.
+Except for one trial limited to African American women, racial/ethnic minority populations were either not well represented (<30%) or a race/ethnicity breakdown was not reported in the EPDS studies.
+119 This single study, which only included African American women enrolled in a home visitation program in a low-income urban community, was the only study of the English-language EPDS that included pregnant as well as postpartum women.
+Representation of racial/ethnic minorities was better in the PHQ studies, where the percent of white participants ranged from 57 to 67 percent.
+Only three English-version EPDS studies and one PHQ study reported on depression history in their sample, with 15 to 30 percent of women in these studies identified as having a previous history of depression. ^{69,100,109,129} A history of other mental health or medical conditions were sparsely reported.
+In studies of EPDS translations, the average age was generally around 30 years and racial/ethnic background was rarely reported.

-We rated a single study good-quality rating 120 and the remaining studies as fair quality.
-Studies were generally quite small 69 percent of all 2x2 tables had five or fewer false negatives, which was usually the smallest cell of the 2x2 table of true positives, false positives, false negatives, and true negatives.
-Only 13 percent of all 2x2 tables had more than 10 false negatives.
-The EPDS was administered as a paper-and-pencil test and the diagnostic interview usually occurred the same day.
-Two of the English-version studies, however, did not report the time between the EPDS and the interview.^{69,99} In one of these the EPDS was likely not administered the same day since the interviewers began attempting to schedule the assessment after receiving notification that the EPDS was completed.99 While most studies conducted diagnostic interviews with all participants completing the EPDS, four studies only interviewed a random sample of those who scored below a certain cutoff on the EPDS,99-101 including three of the English EPDS studies.^{99,100} When studies did use a random sample, we extrapolated using the process described above in methods sections.
-We did not use specificity data from one trial that did not report sufficient data to extrapolate.99 Only half of the studies described training of diagnostic interviewers, and fidelity or quality assurance procedures for the diagnostic interviews was rarely reported.
+We rated a single study as good quality121 and the remaining studies as fair quality.
+Studies were generally quite small; 72 percent of all 2x2 tables had five or fewer false negatives, which was usually the smallest cell of the 2x2 table of true positives, false positives, false negatives, and true negatives.
+Only 12 percent of all 2x2 tables had more than 10 false negatives.
+The screening instruments were administered as paper-and-pencil tests and the diagnostic interview usually occurred the same day.
+Two of the English-version studies, however, did not report the time between the EPDS and the interview.
+In one of these studies, the EPDS was likely not administered the same day, since the interviewers began scheduling the assessment after receiving notification that the EPDS was completed.
+While most studies conducted diagnostic interviews with all participants completing the EPDS, three studies only interviewed a random sample of those who scored below a certain cutoff on the EPDS, including two of the English-language EPDS studies.
+When studies did use a random sample, we extrapolated using the process described above in the Methods section.
+We did not use specificity data from one trial that did not report sufficient data to extrapolate.
+Only half of the studies described training of diagnostic interviewers, and fidelity or quality assurance procedures for the diagnostic interviews was rarely reported.
 Most studies completed the diagnostic interview after the EPDS, and most reported that the interviewer was blind to the EPDS results.